petlu411/castingagency/README.md

     "total_movies": 9
 }
 ```
-### PATCH '/movies/<int:movie_id>' - used to update movie field.
-Include one or more of 'title' or 'releasedate' in body to update
+### PATCH '/movies/<int:movie_id>'
+This endpoint is used to update movie field.
+Include one or more of 'title' or 'releasedate' in body to update.
+Available to producers and directors.
+Successful response example:
 ```
 {
     "success": true,